lerna/lerna/README.md

 $ lerna publish --only-explicit-updates
 ```

 Ex: in Babel, `babel-types` is depended upon by all packages in the monorepo (over 100).
-However, Babel uses `^` for most of it's dependencies so it isn't necessary to bump the versions of all packages if only `babel-types` is updated.
+However, Babel uses `^` for most of its dependencies so it isn't necessary to bump the versions of all packages if only `babel-types` is updated.
 This option allows only the packages that have been explicitly updated to make a new version.

 #### --loglevel [silent|error|warn|success|info|verbose|silly]